Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions

 \subsubsection{Flaws and Challenges}

-At a fundamental level, GenAI still faces inherent limitations such as output uncertainty, reliance on data-driven training, and autoregressive generation processes.
-When applied to network optimization, GDM's solution and decision generation may degrade into regression modeling \cite{CARD2022NIPS}, offering limited generalization.
-LPTMs, meanwhile, internally compress and distinguish semantics in ways that diverge significantly from human cognition and often exhibit strong biases \cite{Tokens2Thoughts2025,Potemkin2025LLM,Claude2025BiologyLLM}, as summarized in Table \ref{tab_limitations}.
+At a fundamental level, GenAI still faces inherent limitations, including output uncertainty, reliance on data-driven training, and autoregressive generation.
+When applied to network optimization, GDM's solution and decision generation may degrade into regression \cite{CARD2022NIPS}, resulting in limited generalization.
+LPTMs, meanwhile, internally compress and distinguish semantics in ways that diverge significantly from human cognition and often exhibit strong biases \cite{Tokens2Thoughts2025}, as summarized in Table \ref{tab_limitations}.
 The dominant autoregressive generation mechanism in LPTMs is also prone to error accumulation.
 While recent research increasingly explores reflective behaviors in these models to mitigate error accumulation \cite{rStarMath2025}, fundamental alternatives that challenge the autoregressive paradigm remain scarce \cite{LLaDA2025}.

-Empirically, a substantial body of newest research suggests that many of LPTMs’ capabilities in solving mathematical problems stem from pattern matching rather than genuine rule-based understanding \cite{MATH2021Dataset,GSM-Symbolic,DRL2025ReasoningLLM,DoPhD2025LLM,WirelessMathBench2025XinLi}.
+Empirically, a substantial body of the newest research suggests that many of LPTMs’ capabilities in solving mathematical problems stem from pattern matching rather than genuine rule-based understanding \cite{MATH2021Dataset,GSM-Symbolic,DRL2025ReasoningLLM,DoPhD2025LLM,WirelessMathBench2025XinLi}.
 That is, for tasks involving conceptual reasoning or arithmetic, LLMs often generate answers by recalling training samples similar in form to the given question, rather than by applying step-by-step logical rules.
-Moreover, the Transformer architecture has been shown to exhibit theoretical limitations in tasks involving function composition, i.e., decomposing and recombining subproblems or basic semantic units of the original problem \cite{FaithAndFate2023,OnLimit2024TFM,Representational2023TFM,TheoreticalLimit2024MultiLayerTFM}.
+Moreover, the Transformer architecture has been shown to exhibit theoretical limitations in tasks involving function composition, i.e., decomposing and recombining subproblems or basic semantic units of the original problem \cite{FaithAndFate2023,Representational2023TFM}.
 Similarly, GDMs rely on parallel sampling to generate multiple candidates and select higher-quality solutions or decisions.
 Like LPTMs, their performance is highly dependent on the completeness of training data, and they inherit GenAI’s broader difficulty in learning from long-tail distributions that can be particularly critical in the dynamic environments of network optimization.